altMITgcm/MITgcm/doc/contributing/contributing.rst

     % git remote add upstream https://github.com/altMITgcm/MITgcm.git

-**4.** Make a new branch from ``upstream/master`` (name it something appropriate, here we assume it is a new feature) and make edits on this branch:
+**4.** Make a new branch from ``upstream/master`` (name it something appropriate, here we call the new feature branch ``newfeature``) and make edits on this branch:

 ::

    % git fetch upstream
    % git checkout -b newfeature upstream/master

 **5.** When edits are done, do all git add’s and git commit’s.
-In the commit, make a succinct (<70 char) summary, followed by a blank line and a longer description.
+In the commit message, make a succinct (<70 char) summary of your changes.
+If you need more space to describe your changes, you can leave a blank line and type a longer description, or break your commit into multiple smaller commits.
 Reference any outstanding issues addressed using the syntax ``#ISSUE_NUMBER``.

 **6.** Push the edited branch to the origin remote (i.e. your fork) on GitHub: